 You don’t have to eat everything on your plate!
 Instead, take a few deep breaths to slow down and pause before scoffing it all down.
 Enjoy your meal, stop when you feel full.
 This will prevent you from feeling bloated or “completely stuffed” post-meal.
 If the servings are too large, ask for a side plate to place excess food and have it taken away immediately.

 Use all of these tips, then let the rest go and enjoy yourself!
-You can’t control everything, so do your best.
+You can’t control everything, just do your best.
 You will walk away smiling feeling very proud of yourself!

 Nat xx